mattmess1221/HD-Font-Generator/README.md

   256 pages, each with 256 characters.
 Fallback font uses the [gnu uniform font](http://unifoundry.com/unifont/).
 - **Parallel**: Uses multiple threads to generate font bitmaps in parallel.

+## Development

+Note: The project uses JDK 17.

+### Gradle Tasks

+The following Gradle tasks can be used to run or build the project.

+- `./gradlew run` - Runs the project with gradle
+- `./gradlew build` - Build the project and package dependencies with a launch script.
+This is useful if you have the JDK installed already, though you have to extract it manually.
+- `./gradlew jPackageDist` - Create a platform-specific archive which bundles the JRE.
+The unarchived build files are located in `build/jpackage`.